-This post on Sacred Marriage: Good Marriage Can Foster Good Prayer was written by Jeffrey Chen, who is pursuing a Masters degree in Marriage and Family Therapy at Fuller Theological Seminary.
+This post on Sacred Marriage: Good Marriage Can Foster Good Prayer was written by Jeffrey Chen.
 Jeffrey has a passion for sharing God’s love with those around him.
 He blogs at The Wayvy Life.

 Hi everybody!
 Welcome to Week 6 of our series on “Sacred Marriage” by Gary Thomas.
 This week we will be looking at chapter six of the novel titled “The Soul’s Embrace: Good Marriage Can Foster Good Prayer”.
 When we think about prayer and marriage, it is common to jump to the notion that an improved prayer life can lead to an improved marriage.
 While this isn’t necessarily false, Thomas wants us to look at the interaction between marriage and prayer differently.
 He wants us to consider and understand how marriage can actually improve our prayer life.